Tomographic constraint on anisotropic cosmic birefringence: Results

 \section{Results}

-Fig.~\ref{Fig:main} shows the cosmic birefringence power spectrum measured from the Planck PR4 polarization data, with error bars derived from the standard simulations.
+Figure~\ref{Fig:main} shows the cosmic birefringence power spectrum measured from the Planck PR4 polarization data, with error bars derived from the standard simulations.
 In our baseline case, we employ the polarization map obtained from the Commander method for Galactic foreground cleaning and use the Planck $70\%$ Galactic mask.
 At large-angular scales, a nonzero isotropic birefringence can introduce a mean-field bias \cite{Namikawa:2020:biref}.
-To mitigate the impact of the isotropic birefringence of $\sim 0.3\,$deg, we apply a uniform derotation of $\beta=-0.3$ degrees to the polarization map prior to reconstruction.
+To mitigate the impact of a potential isotropic birefringence angle $\beta$, we apply a uniform derotation of $-\beta$ to the polarization map prior to reconstruction.
+We do not find any relevant difference in the measured birefringence spectrum for different values of $\beta=-0.1/0.3/0.5$ degrees.
 At large angular scales, the Galactic foreground can also potentially affect the measurement.
-Therefore, we also measure the angular power spectrum in alternative scenarios, varying the Galactic mask, the isotropic derotation angle $\beta$, and the foreground cleaning method.
+Therefore, we also measure the angular power spectrum by varying the Galactic mask and the foreground cleaning method.
 In all cases, we compute the $\chi^2$-PTE of the measured power spectrum for multipoles in the range $1\leq L\leq 20$, finding that the measured spectrum is consistent with a null result.